PythonCharmers/CoursePreparation/preparation.md

 # Background Study

-We recommend pre-course reading as a highly effective learning strategy for getting the most benefit from a training course with Python Charmers.
+We recommend pre-course reading, alongside trying out examples using a Python interpreter such as Jupyter notebook, as a highly effective learning strategy for getting the most benefit from a training course with Python Charmers.
 We encourage you to make a note of any questions that arise; then we can answer your questions in the course.

 ## For Complete Beginners to Programming